daipozhi/Purpose-Player-2/README.md

 copy ffplay(.exe) to app directory ,ffplay(.exe) in directory "ffmpeg-6.0"

-before you run ffplay(.exe),if you installed SDL2 by source code,you need goto directory "SDL2-2.26.1", run command "sudo make uninstall"(unload development library).
+before you run ffplay(.exe),if you installed SDL2 by source code,you need goto directory "SDL2-2.26.5", run command "sudo make uninstall"(unload development library).

-On windows or Ubuntu 14.04/16.04(32bit)/22.04,you can double click "ffplay(.exe)" icon to run it ,if you are on Ubuntu 18.04/20.04 , you need open terminal window, move to "app" directory ,input command "./ffplay" to run it .
+On windows or Ubuntu 14.04/16.04(32bit)/22.04 or Linux Mint 21,you can double click "ffplay(.exe)" icon to run it ,if you are on
+Ubuntu 18.04/20.04 or Linux Mint 20, you need open terminal window, move to "app" directory ,input command "./ffplay" to run it .

   version 4.0.1-17 use SDL2,supports window resize,supports mouse wheel,supports volume change.